utting98/py-to-cpp-converter/README.md

 Nesting more if statements inside a final else statedment, currently causes an issue where the first if inside it becomes an else if

+See @todo comments in PytoCpp.py for known bugs to work on

 If you have a knowledge of both python and C++ please feel free to contribute to this project as it will be a huge undertaking by myself.
 If you do contribute please ensure you document all of your code to help me and any other contributers understand your additions.